stamnosslin/alexis108/README.md

 # alexis108

-This R library contains data from an experiment (called alexis108) the resulst of which were described in a manuscript submitted to JASA-Express Letters (2018-02-23) and then resubmitted (2018-04-28).
+This R library contains data from an experiment (called alexis108) described in a manuscript submitted to JASA-Express Letters (2018-02-23), resubmitted (2018-04-28).

 <br>

-The easiest way to acces the data is to install it as an R library:
+The easiest way to access the data is to install it as an R library:

 + install.packages("devtools")
 + devtools::install_github("stamnosslin/alexis108")